rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 M0008
 ^^^^^

-Sets manual activation of detector logic
+Force detector logic

-Set given detector logic (1-255) to either true or false.
-Can e.g. be used to connect RSMP compatible detection equipment to the traffic light controller.
-Can also be used for prioritization.
-Requires security code 2
+Force a given detector logic (1-255) to either true or false.

+When 'status' is true the detector logic is forced to the state specified in 'mode'.
+While forced, no other source can activate or deactivate the detector logic.
+When forcing, the 'duration' can be set to automatically release the detector logic after a specific time interval.

+When 'status' is false the detector logic is released and the state will again be controlled by other sources, e.g. hardware.
+Note that this means that releasing does not guarantee a return to the previous state.
+This is because the other control sources might have changed state while the detector logic was forced.
+When releasing, the 'mode' and 'duration' attributes are ignored.

+Can also be for signal group prioritization if the controller is programmed to activate priority based on detector logic actication.

+Requires security code 2.

 .. tabularcolumns:: |\Yl{0.25}|\Yl{0.10}|\Yl{0.6499999999999999}|